Skip to content

 Limnos Lamb Rub

 A Greek-inspired seasoning for lamb, this blend features classic Mediterranean flavors, including sea salt, lemon, thyme, oregano, and spearmint.
 Simply rub a leg of lamb with olive oil, coat it with Limnos Lamb Rub and roast or grill it.
-Or bring these Mediterranean-inspired flavors to your favorite vegetarian dish, like our squash tart.
+For more great flavors for lamb, shop from our collection of Mediterranean Flavors or bring these Mediterranean-inspired flavors to your favorite vegetarian dish, like our squash tart.

 Za’atar Seasoning